DataDog/datadog-ci/src/commands/synthetics/README.md

 ### Testing tunnel

 You can run tests within your development environment by combining variable overrides with the [Testing Tunnel](https://docs.datadoghq.com/synthetics/testing_tunnel/#pagetitle).
-This allows you to run end-to-end at every stage of your software development lifecycle, from pre-production environments through to your production system.
+This allows you to run end-to-end encryption at every stage of your software development lifecycle, from pre-production environments through to your production system.

 ### End-to-end testing process